ace1ofspades/Validations/README.md

 ## Validation Types
 The ValidationType enum defines different types of validations that can be performed.

-### Email
-Validates the string as an email address.
+- `Email`: Validates the string as an email address.

-### Password
-Validates the string as a password.
+- `Password`: Validates the string as a password.

-### CreditCard
-Validates the string as a credit card number.
+- `CreditCard`: Validates the string as a credit card number.

-### IdentityNumber
-Validates the string as a Turkish identity number.
+- `IdentityNumber`: Validates the string as a Turkish identity number.

-### Name
-Validates the string as a name.
+- `Name`: Validates the string as a name.

-### URL
-Validates the string as a URL.
+- `URL`: Validates the string as a URL.

-### PhoneNumber
-Validates the string as a phone number.
+- `PhoneNumber`: Validates the string as a phone number.

-### PostalCode
-Validates the string as a postal code.
+- `PostalCode`: Validates the string as a postal code.

-### IPv4Address
-Validates the string as an IPv4 address.
+- `IPv4Address`: Validates the string as an IPv4 address.

-### ISBN
-Validates the string as an ISBN.
+- `ISBN`: Validates the string as an ISBN.

 Note: For the URL, PhoneNumber, PostalCode, IPv4Address, and ISBN validation types, you need to implement the specific validation logic inside the isValid(for:) method.